timholy/SnoopCompile.jl/docs/src/snoop_pc.md

 julia> include("src/MyPackage.jl");
 ```

+Once you set up `SnoopPrecompile`, try your package and see if it reduces the time to first execution,
+using the same workload you put inside the `@precompile_calls` block.

+If you're happy with the results, you're done!
+If you want deeper verification of whether it worked as
+expected, or if you suspect problems, then the rest of SnoopCompile provides additional tools.
+Potential sources of trouble include invalidation (see [`@snoopr`](@ref) and related) and omission of
+intended calls from inside the `@precompile_calls` block (see [`@snoopi_deep`](@ref) and related).

 !!! note
-    Any calls that are already inferred prior to `@precompile_calls` may not be cached in the
-    package, unless they are for methods that belong to your package.
-You can use multiple
+    `@precompile_calls` works by monitoring type-inference.
+If the code was already inferred
+    prior to `@precompile_calls` (e.g., from prior usage), you might omit any external
+    methods that were called via runtime dispatch.

-    `@precompile_calls` blocks if you need to interleave `:setup` code with code that will precompile.
+    You can use multiple `@precompile_calls` blocks if you need to interleave `:setup` code with
+    code that you want precompiled.
     You can use `@snoopi_deep` to check for any (re)inference when you use the code in your package.
     To fix any specific problems, you can combine `@precompile_calls` with manual `precompile` directives.